-NOTICE OF ANNUAL GENERAL AND SPECIAL MEETING OF SHAREHOLDERS
+NOTICE OF ANNUAL GENERAL MEETING OF SHAREHOLDERS

-NOTICE IS HEREBY GIVEN THAT an annual general and special meeting (the "Meeting") of the holders (the "Shareholders") of the Class A Multiple Voting Shares and Class B Subordinate Voting Shares in the capital of Canso Select Opportunities Corporation (the "Corporation" or "CSOC") will be held at the offices of the Corporation at 100 York Boulevard, Suite 550, Richmond Hill, Ontario, L4B 1J8 on June 11, 2019, at 10:30 a.m.
+NOTICE IS HEREBY GIVEN THAT an annual general and special meeting (the "Meeting") of the holders (the "Shareholders") of the Class A Multiple Voting Shares and Class B Subordinate Voting Shares in the capital of Canso Select Opportunities Corporation (the "Corporation" or "CSOC") will be held in a virtual-only format via teleconference at 1-888-345-2160, Access Code: 9531441 on May 26, 2021 at 10:30 a.m.
 (Toronto time), for the following purposes:

-- 1. to receive the audited financial statements together with the report of the auditors thereon for the Corporation's financial year ended December 31, 2018; - 2. to elect directors of the Corporation for the ensuing year; - 3. to re-appoint Deloitte LLP as the auditors of the Corporation for the ensuing year; - 4. to consider and if thought appropriate, approve, with or without variation, a special resolution substantially in the form set out under the accompanying management information circular under the heading "Matters Requiring Shareholder Approval Reduction of Stated Capital", authorizing a reduction of the stated capital of the Class A Multiple Voting Shares and Class B Subordinate Voting Shares, respectively; and - 5. to transact such other business as may properly come before the Meeting and any adjournments(s) or postponement(s) thereof.
+- 1. to receive the audited financial statements together with the report of the auditors thereon for the Corporation's financial year ended December 31, 2020; - 2. to increase the number of directors of the Corporation from nine (9) to ten (10); - 3. to elect directors of the Corporation for the ensuing year; - 4. to re-appoint Deloitte LLP as the auditors of the Corporation for the ensuing year; and - 5. to transact such other business as may properly come before the Meeting and any adjournments(s) or postponement(s) thereof.

-The accompanying management information circular dated April 26, 2019 (the "Circular") provides additional information relating to the matters to be dealt with at the Meeting and is deemed to form part of this notice.
-Only Shareholders of record at the close of business on April 15, 2019 are entitled to receive notice of and to vote at the Meeting.
+The accompanying management information circular dated April 12, 2021 (the "Circular") provides additional information relating to the matters to be dealt with at the Meeting and is deemed to form part of this notice.
+Only Shareholders of record at the close of business on April 9, 2021 are entitled to receive notice of and to vote at the Meeting.

-If you are unable to attend the Meeting in person, and wish to be represented by proxy, please complete, sign, date and return the accompanying form of proxy, or other appropriate form of proxy, in the enclosed self-addressed envelope provided in accordance with the instructions set forth in the accompanying Circular and form of proxy.
+CSOC is holding the Meeting as a completely virtual meeting, which will be conducted through a teleconference system.
+The virtual Meeting is being held in light of the unprecedented public health impact of COVID-19 and to mitigate risks to the health and safe of our communities.
+Registered Shareholders and duly appointed proxy holders may participate in the Meeting via the live teleconference.
+If you wish to be represented by proxy, please complete, sign, date and return the accompanying form of proxy, or other appropriate form of proxy, in the enclosed self-addressed envelope provided in accordance with the instructions set forth in the accompanying Circular and form of proxy.
 Proxies will not be valid unless deposited at the offices of the Corporation's registrar and transfer agent, AST Trust Company (Canada), P.O.
 Box 721, Agincourt, Ontario, M1S 0A1, in the enclosed self-addressed envelope, or by facsimile to 416-368-2502 or toll-free in Canada and United States to 1-866-781-3111 or scan and email to proxyvote@astfinancial.com by not later than 5:00 p.m.
-(Toronto time) on Friday, June 7th, 2019 (or, in the case of an adjournment of the Meeting, not less than 48 hours (excluding Saturdays, and holidays) before the time of the adjourned Meeting).
-Alternatively, a proxy may be deposited with the secretary of CSOC before or at the Meeting.
+(Toronto time) on Friday, May 21, 2021 (or, in the case of an adjournment of the Meeting, not less than 48 hours (excluding Saturdays, and holidays) before the time of the adjourned Meeting).
+Alternatively, a proxy may be deposited with the secretary of CSOC before the Meeting.
 A person appointed as proxy holder need not be a Shareholder.